dhartwig-fc/01-fc-financial-crime-analytics-showcase/01-network-intelligence/02-relationship-discovery/README.md

 ---

+## Intelligence Question

+> Who are they connected to?

+Relationship Discovery identifies ownership, contact, financial and behavioural relationships between trusted entities.

+This capability transforms trusted entities into connected intelligence networks by exposing previously hidden connections across customers, counterparties, organisations and financial ecosystems.

+---

 ## Pattern Objective

-Relationship Discovery transforms trusted entities into connected intelligence networks.

-Where Entity Resolution answers:

-> "Who is this entity?"

-Relationship Discovery answers:

-> "Who are they connected to?"
+Relationship Discovery extends Entity Resolution by identifying how trusted entities connect to one another across ownership, contact, financial and behavioural dimensions.

-The capability identifies ownership structures, contact links, transactional relationships, behavioural connections, and hidden associates across customers, counterparties, organisations, and networks.
+The capability identifies ownership structures, contact links, transactional relationships, behavioural connections and hidden associates across customers, counterparties, organisations and networks.

 The resulting intelligence graph becomes the foundation for: